-Integration as a service (IaaS) is a budding and distinctive capability of clouds that helps in fulfilling internal as well as external business integration requirements.
+- It is a budding and distinctive capability of clouds that help in fulfilling internal as well as external business integration requirements.
 Increasingly, business applications are deployed in clouds to reap the manifold business and technical benefits of using clouds.

-On the other hand, innumerable mission-critical applications and data sources still remain locally stationed and sustained primarily due to the expressed security concerns associated with hosting them in clouds.
+- On the other hand, innumerable mission-critical applications and data sources still remain locally stationed and sustained primarily due to the expressed security concerns associated with hosting them in clouds.
 The question here is how to create seamless data flow between hosted and on-premise applications so that they work together.

-The IaaS overcomes these challenges by smartly utilizing the time-tested B2B integration technology as the value-added bridge between SaaS solutions and in-house business applications.
+- The IaaS overcomes these challenges by smartly utilizing the time-tested B2B integration technology as the value-added bridge between SaaS solutions and in-house business applications.
 The B2B systems are capable of driving this new on-demand integration model because they are traditionally used to automate business processes between manufacturers and their trading partners.

 - Unlike the conventional EAI solutions designed only for internal data sharing, B2B platforms have the ability to encrypt files for safe passage across the public network, manage large data volumes, transfer batch files, convert disparate file formats, and guarantee data delivery across multiple enterprises.

 - A spoke unit at each user site typically acts as a basic data transfer utility.
 With these pieces in place, SaaS providers can offer integration services under the same subscription/ usage-based pricing model as their core offerings.

-Clouds, being web-based infrastructures, are the best fit for hosting scores of unified and utility-like platforms to take care of all sorts of brokering needs among connected ICT systems.
+- Clouds, being web-based infrastructures, are the best fit for hosting scores of unified and utility-like platforms to take care of all sorts of brokering needs among connected ICT systems.